kubeshop/testkube-docs/docs/articles/resource-access-management.md

 _most permissive_ role for a given Resource (unless that Resource is in a Resource Group - see below).

 :::note
-For example, if Organisation Member A has the `write` Role in Env B, but is also a member of Team C which has the `read` role in that Environment, Testkube will enforce the `write` role as it is the more permissive of the two roles.
+For example, if Organization Member A has the `write` Role in Env B, but is also a member of Team C which has the `read` role in that Environment, Testkube will enforce the `write` role as it is the more permissive of the two roles.
 :::